Yielding in dense active matter: Results

 We next numerically analyze whether this data is consistent with a phase transition as a function of the \emph{correlation length $\xi$}, instead of the disorder as in RFIM.
 Fig.~\ref{fig:1}E shows the magnitude of the average stress drop $\langle\Delta \sigma_{max}\rangle $ as a function of the input correlation length of the AQRD field $\xi/\mathcal{L}$, for different system sizes $N$.

-Our key numerical observation is that there is a gradual onset of increasing stress drops for values of $\xi/\mathcal{L}$ larger than about seven percent for all values of $N$, with no obvious signatures of a sharp phase transition at a specific value of $\xi/\mathcal{L}$.
-This is different from the RFIM-like signature seen as a function of the disorder.
+\mlm{ Our key numerical observation is that the magnitude of stress drops increases for values of $\xi/\mathcal{L}$ larger than about seven percent for all values of $N$.
+With the current data it is difficult to say whether this increase is a gradual crossover or a sharp phase transition that occurs at a specific value of $\xi/\mathcal{L}$, akin to the RFIM-like one previously observed as a function of the disorder. }